 A core capability of Burnet is the development of novel Rapid Point-of-Care (RPOC) diagnostic tests through the expertise of Associate Professor David Anderson and his team.

-Associate Professor Anderson’s laboratory has developed a number of RPOC tests for use in the developing world including hepatitis E, hepatitis A and Active Syphilis tests and has been able to successfully partner with manufacturers to bring the hepatitis E test to the market.
+Associate Professor Anderson’s laboratory has developed a number of RPOC tests for use in the developing world including HIV, hepatitis E, hepatitis A and active syphilis.

 Diagnostics play a critical role in increasing access to quality treatment for those in the developing world, particularly for infectious diseases such as hepatitis and HIV.

-There is a clear need for the development of simple, cheap and sophisticated tests that can be operated without associated infrastructure and able to be used in the field.
+There is a clear need for the development of simple, low-cost and accurate tests that can be operated without associated infrastructure, in the field.

 Lateral flow test typically work by detecting the presence or absence of a target analyte in a sample.
 They are a form of immunoassay where the test sample flows along a solid substrate which has been impregnated by relevant reagents such antibodies or antigens.